nadinev6/domain-reseller/README.md

 # VibePage - Domain Registration & VibePage Studio

-A modern domain registration platform with an integrated social media card studio, powered by AI translations.
+A modern domain registration platform with an integrated VibePage studio, powered by AI translations.

 ## Features